 A golden record combines meaningful, reliable data from multiple systems into a single view that’s ideally more accurate, more complete and truer than the data from any single source.

-Golden Records Serves as Single Source of Truth
+Customer Golden Records Serve as Single Source of Truth

 The golden record serves as a complete record (as the best of the best, in simple terms) or as “the single source of truth.”
 In this case, the “truth” is a reliable reference collecting all relevant customer information across the organization that users can turn to when they want to be certain they have the most up-to-date data on a particular customer or prospect.